bioanalytical-facility/bioanalytical-facility.github.io/Processing_samples.md

 18. **For the amalgamation of positive and negative modes**, an alignment feature table must be exported for use with the project of opposite polarity and same column.
 This will not be the final feature export.
 Go ahead and click `Export > Alignment result`.
 Export the normalized results.
 It says that `*.msp` and `*.mgf` are the only formats, but a `*.txt` file is actually what is exported.
 Set the directory to export the "results" to and click export.

-19. Open up the exported table.
+19. Open up the exported table in Excel.
 Delete all the columns except for the Average RT and Average m/z.
 Move the m/z so that is the first column, and the RT is the second.
 Name the column headers `m/z` and `retention time`.
 Save the file as a tab-delimited `*.txt` file.
 If you saved to a different name, go ahead and delete the original file that was exported as these are not the final results.

 20. Repeat all the steps for "**Creating the MS-DIAL Project"** and steps #1-#19 of "**Data visualization and curation**" to create a project for and curate the results of the opposite polarity and same column (for example, if you were processing data for negRP, process data for posRP).